mattmikula/spring-boot-employees-app/README.md

 # spring-boot-employees-app

 This is a sample application for users to manage employee information via a REST API.
+The following operations are supported:

+* Get employee by an ID
+* Create new employees
+* Update existing employee
+* Delete employee
+* Get all employees

+Please refer to the Example Requests and Documentation sections below for more information about how to use these endpoints.

 This application comes preloaded with a few sample records that can be used to quickly test endpoints.
+Data is persisted in memory using [H2](http://h2database.com/html/main.html), so restarting the server will reset the database.

 ### Running application
 After cloning this repo, you can use the included maven wrapper to run the server using the following command: